sumup-oss/circuit-ui/packages/circuit-ui/README.md

 ## Installation

-The package can be installed as a node module.
 Depending on your preference, run one of the following in your terminal:

 ```sh
 # With yarn